-9 Arts of Internal Communication for Diplomats
+9 Arts of International Communication

 We get a lot of questions from diplomats asking about public relations strategies and how to better communicate with journalists and the public.
 Diplomats are getting better at being on millennial social media platforms.
 However, getting internal communications right is just as important.

 At one point in your career, diplomats will be asked to write cables and note verbale to help aid effective decision-making in their home countries.
 Well written cables are one way for low-level officials in embassies to make a name for themselves that truly shows diplomacy in action.
 Internal diplomatic cohorts and military staff will only ever see cables (unless Wikileaks decides to get their hands on another 250,000 diplomatic cables to leak!)
 Spinning narratives is an important skill for diplomats, so why bother writing something that will never be read only because you were told to write it.

 We all want our written communications to get the attention it deserves which can make a difference to someone’s career.
 Here are some top tips on improving internal communications for the diplomatic community.

 1. Start with a Strong Lead